waynewee/rotten-mods/README.md

 ### `.next` folder in frontend

-We have decided to take `.next` out of the git ignore, and commit the frontend build folder to the repository.
+We have decided to take `.next` out of the .gitignore, and commit this frontend build folder to the repository.
 This is for the sole purpose of deployment only, as the free tier version of our AWS VM deployment was unable to build the frontend.